Pasadena Work Injury Lawyer

 - Manufacturers of defective tools, equipment and other products

 - Other contractors or sub-contractors at a job site

 - Engineers, architects or surveyors whose negligence causes a workplace injury.

-Our goal at Michael P. Fleming & Associates, P.C., will be to recover all compensation that you are entitle to receive.
+Our goal at Fleming Law, P.C., will be to recover all compensation that you are entitle to receive.
 You can count on us to identify all responsible parties and all available sources of coverage in order to pursue that goal.